Chester St Oswalds F.C.: History

 A Special General Meeting in July 1887 lists the club captain as John Thompson, with vice captain Tom Pixton, and Mr Bennion as reserve captain.
 Prior to this John Boardman had been captain for two seasons.
-The club had just moved to Exton Park, and had adopted blue and white vertical stripes as the club colours.
+In 1889 Francis Jayne the Bishop of Chester became patron of the club and contributed towards it financially, but on the basis that the club would fight against the evils of professionalism.